-As of April 8, 2025, we had 30,000,000 authorized shares of common stock, \$0.001 par value per share, of which [•] shares were issued and outstanding.
-Of the remaining [•] authorized shares of common stock, [•] shares are reserved for issuance upon the exercise of issued and outstanding warrants, [•] shares are reserved for issuance upon the exercise of issued and outstanding equity awards and [•] shares are reserved for future issuance under our existing stock incentive plans.
+As of April 8, 2025, we had 30,000,000 authorized shares of common stock, \$0.001 par value per share, of which 16,767,470 shares were issued and outstanding.
+Of the remaining 13,232,530 authorized shares of common stock, 1,413,110 shares are reserved for issuance upon the exercise of issued and outstanding warrants, 1,485,670 shares are reserved for issuance upon the exercise of issued and outstanding equity awards, 954,597 shares are reserved for future issuance under our existing stock incentive plans, and 262,120 shares are reserved for the grant of options under our employee stock purchase plan.
 In addition, as described in further detail under the "Executive Compensation" section of this proxy statement, under our employment agreement with Mr. Vanka, we agreed to grant him time-based restricted stock units equivalent to 50% of his base salary and consider granting him performance-based restricted stock units with a target of 50% of his base salary and a maximum of 150%, based on budget performance goals.
 In addition, at this Annual Meeting, we are asking our stockholders to approve the proposal for the 2025 Equity Incentive Plan, which has 1,000,000 shares of common stock reserved for issuance.
-Accordingly, as of April 8, 2025, there will be approximately [•] shares of our authorized common stock unreserved and available for future issuance, excluding Mr. Vanka's proposed equity grants and the 1,000,000 shares reserved under the 2025 Equity Incentive Plan
+Accordingly, as of April 8, 2025, there will be approximately 9,117,033 shares of our authorized common stock unreserved and available for future issuance, excluding Mr. Vanka's proposed equity grants and the 1,000,000 shares reserved under the 2025 Equity Incentive Plan.